alexmngn/ember-magma/README.md

 ## Installation

-**Note:** This addon has been created based on Ember 2.0.
-It hasn't been tested on lower version of Ember.

 A simple command line can make you use the addon right now.
 Simply run the following at the root level of your ember project:
 ```
 ember install ember-magma
 ```

+**Note:** This addon has been created based on Ember 2.0.
+It hasn't been tested on lower version of Ember yet.

 ## Themes